-The children have opportunities to contribute and share their ideas as part of the school junior governing body.
+The children have opportunities to contribute and share their ideas as part of the school Junior Governing Body.
 They learn about democracy, working as a team and supporting their peers.
 Children also take part in a pupil survey where they have the opportunity to share their thoughts and feelings about all aspects of school life and make suggestions for how the school could further improve.

-We have a positive approach to managing behaviour with reward systems in class, a school values and a celebration assembly every week to mark the academic, sporting and social achievements of the children.
+We have a positive approach to managing behaviour with reward systems in class, school values and a celebration assembly every week to mark the academic, sporting and social achievements of the children.

-Where children struggle to regulate their emotions and/or social development we can implement additional interventions, including zones of regulation.
-In addition to this, the children have the opportunity to work with a Therapy Dog, local community programmes and the MHST.
+Where children struggle to regulate their emotions and/or social development we can implement additional interventions.
+These may include but are not limited to: working with a Therapy Dog, local community programmes and the MHST.